Scoliosis is abnormal curvature of the spine.

 In most children who have scoliosis, the curvature does not progress further but rather remains small.
 However, it needs to be monitored by a doctor regularly.
 Scoliosis that causes symptoms, is worsening, or is severe may need to be treated.
 The earlier treatment is begun, the better the chance of preventing a severe deformity.

 A brace or object fashioned to hold the spine (orthosis) may be worn to keep the spine straight.
+Children also undergo physical therapy to prevent further deformity.
 In the most severe cases, the vertebrae need to be bonded together surgically (spinal fusion).
 A metal rod may be inserted during surgery to keep the spine straight until the vertebrae have bonded permanently.
+Less than 10% of children need major treatment.

 Scoliosis and its treatment often interfere with an adolescent's self-image and self-esteem.
 Counseling or psychotherapy may be needed.